haolam05/MiniSlack/README.md

     }
     ```

-### Delete a membership from a Workspace
+### Delete a member of a Workspace

-Delete a membership for a workspace.
-Only workspace's owner can remove member.
-User can leaves the workspace..
+Delete a member of a workspace.

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True.
+(Must be the owner of the workspace.
+A member of the workspace can leave, which is essentially the same)
 * Request
   * Method: DELETE
   * URL: /api/workspaces/:workspaceId/memberships/:userId